 I definitely distinguish between meditation and "woolgathering", "daydreaming" or musing.
 I don't discount woolgathering or attempt to suppress it at all times.
 My mind readily drifts from subject to subject, and I regard my woolgathering time as often being some of my most productive time.
 Things pop into my head as my thoughts drift in an unfocused manner.
 Occasionally, a problem will occur to me which I will need to think through in a focused manner.

 I should think that with practice I could retain my concentration on the swirling force, but always within a few minutes thoughts, memories, and distractions pop into my mind that carry me away until I remember my meditation task.
 At times it seems that I can spend hours attempting to meditate, while accomplishing only a few minutes of focused meditation due to distracting thoughts & feelings.
 (It is remarkable the emotional pangs I can feel in the present associated with long-past events.)
-Many thoughts are pure clutter — repetition of plans, past conversations, planned conversations, etc. If I think of tasks that I should do, I will write them down so that I don't have to carry them in my memory.
+If I think of tasks that I should do, I will write them down so that I don't have to carry them in my memory.
 This, of course, is a distraction and a disturbance from my meditation.
 In the extreme, I become full of restless energy associated with the urge to perform certain tasks.
 Another distraction is the urge to scratch.
 I suspect that small itchings increase their prominence & urgency when I have reduced other distractions.

 (return to contents)